 The basic of this deal when it comes to how much money each media giant will be paying to show live games of the Premier League is Sky will pay more than £11 million per game it shows whereas before they paid on average £6.6 million per game.

 Throughout the deal, sky will be paying on average £4.176 billion for a 126 games per season.
 For BT they will be paying clubs in the Premier League on average £7.6 million per game, whereas on the last deal they originally played £6.5 million.

-Over a course of deal BT will pay £960 million for 42 matches per season.
+As for live premiership football on tv on BT, they will pay £960 million for 42 matches per season.
 The income from this TV deal will make the Premier League the second most lucrative league in the world behind NFL, overtaking Major League Baseball.